emilianavt/OpenSeeFace/README.md

 install all dependencies for this project in a separate virtual env:

      poetry install

 # Dependencies (Python 3.10 and above)

 * ort-nightly
 * OpenCV
 * Pillow
 * Numpy

-The required modules can be downloaded and installed with pip:
+The required libraries can be installed using pip:

 	pip install ort-nightly opencv-python pillow numpy